yusefmosiah/choir-collective/docs/Reward_Service.md

 1. Value Calculation

    - Semantic distance is primary factor
-   - Quality multipliers are bounded
+   - Thread quality affects rewards
-   - Citations increase value
+   - Priors strengthen threads
    - Rewards are fair and predictable

 2. Distribution Safety

-   - Hot wallet is secured
+   - Treasury is secured
-   - Batches are atomic
+   - Thread batches are atomic
    - Failures are handled
    - Everything is logged